N8-CIR-Bede/documentation/user-group/index.rst

    * - Date
      - Issue raised
      - Actions
+   * - 03.03.2023
+     - No additional issues raised.
+     - Actions from Bede Knowledge Exchange Day with be further pursued.
    * - 13.09.2022
      - Users find it hard to set up the environments and configurations for their ML applications, and would like to use containers.
 Setting up containers on Power architecture requires root privileges.
      - Apptainer might be a solution.
 Action taken to raise in BSG, with the intention to create a task force to set up an example solution and provide documentation.
 Bede RSEs to support the users on this.